Turborepo

 tsup outputs files to the dist directory by default, so you should:

-1. Add dist to your .gitignore files to make sure they aren't committed by git.
+1. Add dist to your .gitignore files to make sure they aren't committed to source control.

 2. Add dist to the outputs of build in your turbo.json.